MikeChang7/Medical-Sales-and-Customer-Retention-Analysis-/README.md

 - Order Volume:

      * Overall pattern: Total units sold each year fluctuate moderately with alternating growth and decline periods rather than consistent upward movement.
 2022 stands out as the strongest year for both volume and sales — possibly due to strong market expansion or large institutional purchases.
-     * Order volume shows cyclical variation — suggesting that increased sales have been driven more by higher unit prices or premium product mixes than by larger order counts
+     * Order volume shows cyclical variation — suggesting that increased sales have been driven more by higher unit prices or premium product mixes than by larger order counts.

-- Average Order Value(AOV)
+- Average Order Value(AOV):
+     * The AOV nearly doubled between 2020 and 2023, showing substantial growth in average order value.
+This suggests customers are purchasing higher-value products or buying in larger quantities per order.
+     * The overall AOV of $102.14 confirms strong average transaction value across the 5-year period.

 **Customer Engagement**